 Kids run on water

-Are your kids drinking enough water throughout the day?
+Are your kids drinking enough water

-Children should drink 8 glasses of water a day to be well hydrated*.
-They are particularly vulnerable to dehydration, as their water needs are proportionately higher than those of adults: their surface-to-mass ratio is relatively greater than those of adults and because of this, they lose more water through their skin.
+Young children are particularly vulnerable to dehydration, as their water needs are proportionately higher than those of adults: their surface-to-mass ratio is relatively greater than those of adults and because of this, they lose more water through their skin.

 Keep kids well hydrated